 Spread: Early reports were that SARS-2 mostly spread like a flu, with droplets spreading from coughing or sneezing.
 It became apparent later that the virus was also spread through aerosols by laughing, singing, shouting, or even just talking in close proximity for long periods.
 As further study was done, it appears that most infected people don’t infect anyone else.
 Rather, most infections come from “super-spreader” events, in which a single person infects a large group of people.
 This usually happens indoors (at least 19 times more likely) during activities like fitness classes, funerals, concerts, and choir practices.
-While outdoor activities aren’t completely immune to these events, they are much more rare.
+While outdoor activities aren’t completely immune to these events, outdoor transmission of SARS-2 appears to be extremely rare.

 Viral load upon exposure appears to be an important determinant of how severe a case will be.
 Basically, this means that if you’re infected by a “low dose” of virus, your disease is likely to be less severe.
 I have several physician friends who have stated that it seems to them that cases in the hospital are less severe than they used to be.
 One likely reason for this is that since more people are wearing masks in public than early on, those who are infected are being infected by a lower viral load.

 Risk Factors: Many believe that only old people are at risk.
 While it’s true that age is a dominant factor, other risk factors are important, and younger people have also experienced severe symptoms.
-Other risk factors include respiratory conditions like asthma or COPD, heart conditions, kidney conditions, liver disease, diabetes, obesity, auto-immune disease, use of NSAID anti-inflammatory medications, being immunocompromised (HIV infected, undergoing cancer treatment, under medication for a transplant), vitamin-D deficiency, type A blood (Type O appears to be protective), inadequate sleep.
+Other risk factors include:

 Symptoms: Many people who have SARS-2 experience no symptoms, or experience mild flu symptoms.
 If you have ANY cold or flu symptoms, contact your doctor and see if you can be tested.
 If you live in San Diego County, and your doctor cannot offer you a test, call 2-1-1 to get a free test from SD County Public Health.
 If you have additional symptoms like shortness of breath (you just can’t seem to get enough air), loss of smell or taste, nausea or diarrhea, contact your health care provider or an urgent care immediately.